payalmohapatra/payalmohapatra.github.io/_pages/book_shelf.md

 #### Health
 * The Body\*\*
 #### Productivity and life and other good advice
-* A short history of nearly everything
+* A Short History of Nearly Everything

 # 2020
 ## Fiction
 * Dollar Bahu
-* The importance of being Ernest
+* The Importance of being Ernest
 * The Forest of Enchantments
-* The day I stopped drinking milk
+* The Day I Stopped Drinking Milk
-* The hitch-hiker's guide to the galaxy
+* The Hitch-hiker's Guide to the Galaxy
 ## Non-Fiction
 * Shoe Dog
 * Becoming
 #### Productivity and life and other good advice
 * Deep Work\*\*
-* An Astronaut's Guide to life on earth
+* An Astronaut's Guide to Life on Earth

-*\*\* These are the books elicited strong emotions.
-I might have completed these books in less that five sittings.*
+*\*\* These books elicited strong emotions.
+I have completed these in less that five sittings.*